Votto extends power surge, Reds roll past Cubs 8-2

 Davies (6-7) was tagged for four runs and seven hits.
 The wiry right-hander struck out eight but walked four.

-Votto’s opposite-field shot put the Reds ahead 1-0 in the second.
+“He’s changed his stance, taller and hitting for more power to all fields,” Ross said.
+“A breaking ball from Davies there, he takes it to left.

+“Right now he’s just locked in and hitting for power as much as I’ve seen him.
+I’ve been watching him for a long time and he’s in a pretty good place.”

 Winker lined a double to the center-field wall in the third to drive in Cincinnati’s second run.

 Stephenson’s long single to the left-field wall in the fifth plated two runs to make it 4-0.
 Kris Bryant threw out Stephenson at second.